AymenMarouani/react-training/1-gentle-introduction/README.md

 **[:arrow_double_up: back to top](#react-basic-concepts-jump-start)**

-## Hello React !!!
+## Hello React
-Our _'Hello World !!!'_ program for React is the following
+Our _'Hello World'_ program for React is the following
 ``` JavaScript
 import React from 'react'
 import ReactDOM from 'react-dom'